Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Consider how much customization or technical control you want.
 Some website owners need access to install custom scripts or manage server settings.
 In that case, shared hosting won’t work.

-Pick the hosting plan that gives your site the right balance of cost, freedom, and performance.
+Pick the hosting plan that strikes the right balance of cost, freedom, and performance for your site.
 If your needs change, you can always upgrade your hosting plan as your website grows.

 If you want reliable hosting in Kenya, compare hosting packages from Truehost for solutions tailored to local website owners.